cloud66/help-old/_posts/building-your-stack/getting-started-with-manifest-files.md

 <pre class="prettyprint">
 production:
-    rails:
+    docker:
         configuration:
             nginx:
                 cors:
                     origin: '*'
-                    methods: 'GET, OPTION'
+                    methods: 'GET, OPTIONS'
 </pre>

 This is how it works:

 **production** The top node is the stack environment node.

-**rails** The second level is the *application type* to apply the settings to.
+**docker** The second level is the *application type* to apply the settings to.

 **configuration** As part of the application type, set configuration variables.